Mykhail00/Expenses-Project/README.md

-- added receipts UI elements to transactions Data Tables
+- added UI elements to allow uploading CSV file with transactions
-- added downloading receipts functionality
+- added capabilities to add transactions from a CSV file